jh3nd3rs0n/jargyle/README.md

 -   Operating systems and applications that access SOCKS5 servers using plaintext connections and no SOCKS5 authentication
 -   SOCKS5 servers requiring SSL/TLS/DTLS connections and/or SOCKS5 authentication

+**Disclaimer**: Jargyle is not production-ready but it aims to be.
+It is also subject to breaking changes.

 ## Contents

 -   [1.
 Requirements](#1-requirements)